 Feedback is the facts or statistics you receive to be effective in the performance.
-The most powerful leaders are always asking for feedback to aid them to enhance their operations.
+The most influential leaders are always asking for feedback to aid them to enhance their operations.
 Why?
 Because they acknowledge the energy and influence of feedback.

 Furthermore, they can pinpoint problems that your fellow freelance writers will possibly miss.
 For this reason, try as much as you can to get professional feedback for your written materials, since the remark will aid you to make the best changes and improve your writing.
 Put differently, learning from experts business writers is a quicker way to boost your business writing practices.

 9: Use Active Voice to Strengthen Your Copy